-Our Trust is committed to keeping children safe and aims to:
+Our school is committed to keeping children safe and aims to:

-- Create a culture of vigilance where the welfare of our pupils is promoted and where timely and appropriate safeguarding action is taken. - Establish and maintain an environment where pupils feel safe and secure, are encouraged to talk and are listened to. - Ensure that pupils know that there are adults within each school who they can approach if they are worried or are in difficulty.
+- Create a culture of vigilance where the welfare of our pupils is promoted and where timely and appropriate safeguarding action is taken. - Establish and maintain an environment where pupils feel safe and secure, are encouraged to talk and are listened to. - Ensure that pupils know that there are adults within the school who they can approach if they are worried or are in difficulty. - Understand that some children may not know how or feel ready to talk. - Ensure pupils receive the right help at the right time to address risks and prevent issues escalating.
+This includes identifying emerging problems and those children who may benefit from early help. - Include in the curriculum activities and opportunities which equip pupils with the skills they need to stay safe from abuse and to develop healthy and safe relationships. - Include in the curriculum material which will help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Protect children from harm and to ensure that they are taught in a way that is consistent with the law and our values and to promote respect for all others. - Facilitate understanding of wider issues within the context of learning about the values on which our society is founded and our system of democratic government. - Provide a curriculum which actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.

-- Ensure pupils receive the right help at the right time to address risks and prevent issues escalating.
-This includes identifying emerging problems and those children who may benefit from early help. - Include in the curriculum activities and opportunities which equip pupils with the skills they need to stay safe from abuse and to develop healthy and safe relationships. - Include in the curriculum material which will help pupils develop realistic attitudes to the responsibilities of adult life, particularly with regard to childcare and parenting skills. - Protect children from harm and to ensure that they are taught in a way that is consistent with the law and our values and to promote respect for all others. - Facilitate understanding of wider issues within the context of learning about the values on which our society is founded and our system of democratic government. - Provide a curriculum which actively promotes the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs. - Promote tolerance of and respect for people of all faiths (or those of no faith), race, gender, age, disability and sexual orientation. - Make parents/carers aware of the Trust schools' policies and practice for safeguarding and ensure that, wherever possible, every effort will be made to establish open and honest effective working relationships with parents and colleagues from partner agencies. - Promote positive mental health and resilience.
+- Promote tolerance of and respect for people of all faiths (or those of no faith), races, genders, ages, disability and sexual orientations. - Make parents/carers aware of the school policies and practice for safeguarding and ensure that, wherever possible, every effort will be made to establish open and honest effective working relationships with parents and colleagues from partner agencies. - Promote positive mental health and resilience.
 Positive mental health is the concern of the whole community and we recognise that schools play a key part in this.
-Portico Academy Trust wants to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.
+Our school wants to develop the emotional wellbeing and resilience of all pupils and staff, as well as provide specific support for those with additional needs.

-The Trust understands there are risk factors which can increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
+We understand that there are risk factors which increase someone's vulnerability and protective factors that can promote or strengthen resiliency.
 The more risk factors present in an individual's life, the more protective factors or supportive interventions are required to counter balance and promote further growth of resilience.

-It is vital that the Trust schools work in partnership with parents to support the well-being of our pupils.
-Parents should share any concerns about the well-being of their child with the relevant school, so appropriate support and interventions can be identified and implemented.
+It is vital that we work in partnership with parents to support the well-being of our pupils.
+Parents should share any concerns about the well-being of their child with school, so appropriate support and interventions can be identified and implemented.